How SF Government Works

 When you leave this class, you will know How SF Government Works.
 That means you will be able to:

-Draw a basic timeline of SF political history
+Draw a basic timeline of SF political history.

 Logistics

-When: Wednesdays, 6:00-8:00pm, starting September 4th and ending October 16th
+When: Tuesdays, 6:00-8:00pm, starting April 15 and ending May 27

 Syllabus